microsoft/playwright/docs/src/test-sharding-js.md

 npx playwright test --shard=2/3 npx playwright test --shard=3/3

-That way your test suite completes 3 times faster.
+Now, if you run these shards in parallel on different computers, your test suite completes three times faster.

 ### GitHub Actions sharding example